anirudharkery/Fetch-Take-Home/README.md

 # HTTP Endpoint Health Checker

 This Python script checks the health of HTTP endpoints specified in a provided YAML configuration file.
+Note: While we have used the given sample input file for testing, this script can perform health checks on any YAML file that follows the schema listed

 ## Prerequisites